 Some units suffered terribly during the clash.
 On the Confederate side, the 1st Texas Regiment lost 186 of its 211 men.
 The 6th Georgia Regiment lost 198 of its 250 men.
 Nearly sixty percent of the Confederate soldiers in Brigadier General John Bell Hood’s Division of Major General James Longstreet’s Left Wing were killed or wounded.

-Rebel pursuit of the fleeing Yankees brought an end to the morning’s action on the north end of the battlefield.
-By the time the fighting waned, at about 10 a.m., roughly 10,000 soldiers had been killed or wounded.
+Confederate pursuit of the fleeing Federals brought an end to the morning’s action on the north end of the battlefield.
+By the time the fighting waned, at about 10 a.m., roughly 10,000 soldiers had perished or been wounded.
 The engagements in and around the Cornfield and the West Woods framed the deadliest chapter of the bloodiest single day of combat during the Civil War, but the fighting was far from finished.

 The Sunken Road

 French’s initial assault began around 9:30 a.m.
 An hour later, Major General Israel Richardson’s 1st Division (2nd Corps) joined the action.
-The two sides proceeded to slug it out until about noon when the Federals forced the Rebels to retreat southward.
+The two sides slugged it out until about noon when the Federals forced the Confederates to retreat southward.
 As the Yankees followed in hot pursuit, a Confederate shell mortally wounded Richardson causing the Union command structure to falter.
-The Rebels rallied and drove the Federals back across the Sunken Road.
+The Confederates rallied and drove the Federals back across the Sunken Road.

-During the three and one-half hours of fighting along the Sunken Road, another 5,500 men were killed or wounded, bringing the total number of casualties for the day, thus far, up to over 16,000.
+During the three-and-one-half hours of fighting along the Sunken Road, another 5,500 men were killed or wounded, bringing the total number of casualties up to over 16,000.
 The large number of soldiers killed and wounded at the Sunken Road would later cause it to be remembered as the Bloody Lane.

-At the same time Union troops were advancing against the right end of the Confederate line at the Cornfield and the West Woods on the morning of September 17, Major General Ambrose Burnside was searching for a way to get his 9th Corps across Antietam Creek to assault Lee’s left flank on the southern end of the battlefield.
-Because the water in the stream was chest deep, Burnside found only two options—the Lower Bridge (also known as the Rohrbach Bridge) and Snavely’s Ford about two-thirds of a mile downstream.
+While Union troops were advancing against the right end of the Confederate line at the Cornfield and the West Woods, Major General Ambrose Burnside searched for a way to get his 9th Corps across Antietam Creek to assault Lee’s left flank on the southern end of the battlefield.
+Because the water in the stream was chest-deep, Burnside found only two options—the Lower Bridge (also known as the Rohrbach Bridge) and Snavely’s Ford about two-thirds of a mile downstream.

-At about 9:30 a.m., Burnside elected to try to get his corps across the twelve-foot-wide bridge.
-Two morning attempts to reach the bridge under heavy Rebel fire failed.
+At about 9:30 a.m., Burnside attempted to get his corps across the twelve-foot-wide bridge.
+Two early attempts to reach the bridge under heavy Confederate fire failed.
 During a third try at about 1 p.m., 700 soldiers from Brigadier General Edward Ferrero’s 2nd Brigade (2nd Division, 9th Corps) reached the mouth of the bridge and fanned out behind a wooden fence to the south and a stone wall to the north.
-Following a three-hour clash, the Federals prevailed and the Confederates withdrew to their lines south of Sharpsburg.
-When the Rebel defenders at Snavely’s Ford, who under pressure from General Isaac P. Rodman’s 3rd Division of 3,000 Federals, learned that Ferrero’s soldiers had crossed the bridge, they abandoned their position also.
+Following a three-hour clash, the Federals prevailed, and the Confederates withdrew to their lines south of Sharpsburg.
+When the Confederate defenders at Snavely’s Ford, under pressure from General Isaac P. Rodman’s 3rd Division of 3,000 Federals, learned that Ferrero’s soldiers had crossed the bridge, they also abandoned their position.

 After carrying the bridge, Burnside prepared his troops for an assault on Lee’s right flank commanded by Brigadier General David R. Jones.
 Jones’ Division of 8,000 men stretched along a ridge to Burnside’s west in a line about one mile long.

-On September 18, as skirmishing continued on the southern end of the battlefield, the combatants on the northern end of the field assisted with removing the dead and caring for the wounded.
-Afterwards, Lee ordered a retreat and the Army of Northern Virginia began its long trek back to Virginia.
+On September 18, as skirmishing continued on the southern end of the battlefield, the combatants on the northern end of the field helped remove the dead and care for the wounded.
+Afterward, Lee ordered a retreat and the Army of Northern Virginia began its long trek back to Virginia.

-Most of the dead were buried in shallow graves on the battlefield.
-After the war, the bodies of Union soldiers were removed to Antietam National Cemetery, which was dedicated on September 17, 1867.
-Later, the remains of Confederate soldiers were exhumed and reinterred in cemeteries in Frederick and Hagerstown, Maryland, and in Shepherdstown, West Virginia.
+Survivors buried most of the dead in shallow graves on the battlefield.
+After the war, authorities re-interred the bodies of Union soldiers at Antietam National Cemetery, which was dedicated on September 17, 1867.
+Later, Southerners exhumed the remains of Confederate soldiers and re-interred them in cemeteries in Frederick and Hagerstown, Maryland, and in Shepherdstown, West Virginia.

 Although the battle was tactically a draw, as neither side could claim victory, it was a strategic Union success because McClellan halted Lee’s Maryland Campaign.
-Despite the fact that the outcome of the conflict was tactically inconclusive, President Lincoln considered it decisive enough to prompt him to issue his Preliminary Emancipation Proclamation five days later, on September 22, 1862.
+Although the outcome of the conflict was tactically inconclusive, President Lincoln considered it decisive enough to prompt him to issue his Preliminary Emancipation Proclamation five days later, on September 22, 1862.